bingeboy/vim101/plugins.md

 1. ctrlp.vim - Search from with in folder
 1. nerdtree - Creates a tree like project similar to many texteditors
 1. pathogen - Another plugin manger tool
-1. powerline - You like a nice sexy bottom bar in VIM, well here you go kid.
+1. powerline - You like a nice sexy bottom bar in Vim, well here you go kid.
 1. sparkup -
 1. syntastic -
 1. tabular - imporved tabbing